onefusion/discord-initiative-bot/README.md

 # Initiative Bot for Discord
+- This is a fork of AntFay's original work, Initiative Bot for Discord.
 Discord bot script for tracking turn order in Tabletop RPGs
+- This fork specifically updates the bot to include syntax for Fantasy Flight Games' Star Wars Tabletop RPG line

 ## Commands
 - Initiative always entered in syntax: success.advantageTtriumph, if no triumph on roll then success.advantage is sufficient